sjwoodman/eventing-contrib/contrib/kafka/Readme.md

 The KafkaEventSource Operator is built using the [Operator SDK](https://github.com/operator-framework/operator-sdk).
 To build the Operator image use the following command.
-Note that you will need to change the name of the image created in the `deploy/operator.yaml` to match you image name.
+Note that you will need to change the name of the image created in the `deploy/operator.yaml` to match your image name.

 ```bash
 operator-sdk build DH_ORG/IMG_NAME:latest